 Figure 4.
-Maps showing contours of the NEWEx temperature fields at 0830, 0940, and 1030.
-These are the NEWEx observation times that most closely correspond to the times of first contact, maximum temperature anomaly, and fourth contact, respectively.
+Maps showing contours of the NEWEx temperature fields at 0830, 0940 and 1030.
+These are the NEWEx observation times that most closely correspond to the times of first contact, maximum temperature anomaly and fourth contact, respectively.

 Figure 5.
-As for Figure 4, instead showing contours of the estimated temperature anomaly, calculated as described in Section 3(c)
+As for figure 4, instead showing contours of the estimated temperature anomaly, calculated as described in §3c.